Probabilistic customer attrition models predict in general three expected characteristics for every customer:

 continuous.discount.factor

-continuous discount factor to use to calculate DERT/DECT
+continuous discount factor to use to calculate DERT/DECT.
+Defaults to a 10% continuous annual rate.
+See details.

 verbose